KyeKillerBot/.github/profile/README.md

 # About the bot
 KyeKillerBot is a free multi-purpose that is easy to use and designed to be clean and fast to know about.
-It has all kind of features like: Moderation, Cases System, AutoMod System, Server stats, Music and so much more!
+It has all kind of features like: Moderation, Cases System, AutoMod System, Server stats and so much more!

 # Things to note
 KyeKillerbot's default prefix is `k!` it's changeable by doing `k!prefixes add <your custom prefix>`.
 All events such as messageDelete and messageUpdate are all togglable through `k!toggleevents <the event you want to enable/disable>`.